thestalkers/policies/sites/com-github-docs-en-github-site-policy-github-terms-for-additional-products-and-features.md

 [GitHub Privacy Statement](/en/github/site-policy/github-privacy-statement)
 .

+## GitHub Enterprise Importer

+Importer is a framework for exporting data from other sources to be imported to the GitHub platform.
+Importer is provided “AS-IS”.

 ## Learning Lab

 GitHub Learning Lab offers free interactive courses that are built into GitHub with instant automated feedback and help.